 I remember having a conversation with another friend one day and I felt like Holy Spirit dropped a truth into my heart.
 He said, God gave me this child, the way they are for a reason.
 I know God does not make mistakes so He has given them to me for a reason – I am still working through that. 😀

 In one of the books I have read, the mother talks about talking to the school and having their name changed so they can be called but their preferred name.
-I though, “hey, I can do that” so I did.
+I thought, “hey, I can do that” so I did.

 The other phone call I made after Ace came out to us was to the junior high they would be attending in the fall.
 I spoke with the Resource Teacher to get their IPP set up (Ace was diagnosed with ADD in March 2020 as well – oy, what a year) and due to COVID, we were not able to get it set up before they left elementary.

 I spoke with the teacher about their identity and if that was going to be a problem.
 He assured me that it would not.
-He advised that the teachers in the school are trained to use the kid’s names rather than pronouns as there are many who choose different ones.
+He advised that the teachers in the school are trained to use the kids’ names rather than pronouns as there are many who choose different ones.
 He told me they had a strong GSA (Gay Straight Alliance) at the school as well.
 You have no idea what a relief that was to me!
-To know my child would be safe at home, at school and at church?
-Oh thank you Jesus.
+To know my child would be safe at home, at school, and at church?
+Oh, thank you, Jesus.

 • • •